sethlewandowski/sethlewandowski/README.md

 - 💰 Personal finance blog https://thefrugalfeline.com
 - 🖥 Personal site https://sethlewandowski.com

-"The people crazy enough to think they can change the world are usually the ones that do."
+> The people crazy enough to think they can change the world are usually the ones that do.

 <!---
 sethlewandowski/sethlewandowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.